newrelic/nr1-quickstarts/INSTALLATION.md

 `npm install`

+3) Update the UUID to your account

+`nr1 nerdpack:uuid -gf`

+If you have multiple profiles set-up you will need to add `--profile=your_profile_name` to all `nr1` commands including this one.

+To see a list of APIkeys / profiles available in your development environment: `nr1 profiles:list`

-3) Publish the Nerdlet to your New Relic account
+4) Publish the Nerdlet to your New Relic account

 If you succesfully completed all the steps you will be able to publish the Nerdlet into your New Relic account.
 Run the command below in the commandline.